ujjawalyt/panoramic-error-8656/README.md

+# Human-Resource-Management-System

+# Tech Stack :
+Java| Spring Boot
+| MySQL

-# panoramic-error-8656
+# Description

-Human resource management system is an online business management applications which basically used for managing employees, management works.
+Human resource management system is an online business management applications which basically used for managing employees, management works.This application is created by the java language.
+You can perform operation like adding employee deleting employee and all other operation related to the HR department.